Originally published on 31st October 2017 Last updated on 19th June 2019

 After cleaning, I would put my feet up with a cup of tea and watch a film or read a book and enjoy being in a home that was neat, organised and smelt amazing.

-I had seemingly endless energy to do all of this and I’d never miss a week.
+I had seemingly endless amounts of energy to do all of this and I’d never miss a week.
 Cleaning and organisation was a priority.
 Even throughout the week, the house was tidy to the point that all pots and pans were washed as soon as they were finished being used and I did a few extra sessions of vacuuming to keep the carpets spotless.
 It was a great stress release, too, as I moved around the house, cleaning and dancing to my iPod throwing songs at me on ‘shuffle’.
 I was pretty particular when it came to hygiene and how I liked my home environment to be.

 How Cleaning Was Affected